Is selling online over-saturated? No way! It’s still very doable to make money from anywhere with a laptop.

 Like TikTok, you can grow an audience on Facebook and sell digital products.
 Facebook and Instagram also have shop functionality to sell products directly on their platforms.

 You can automatically post from Instagram to Facebook, and vice versa, to save time.

 Pinterest allows you to create a shoppable feed to list your products and sell them directly on the platform.

 You can also use Pinterest to drive traffic to your online store or blog.

-“Creators need to create images or videos (called pins) that display what they offer and then optimize them for search.
-Then, when a user searches for a solution to their problem, they find your content and go back to your website.”
+You need to create images or videos (called Pins) that display what you offer and then make them easy to find using keywords.
+Then, when someone searches for a solution to their problem, they find your posts and are directed to your website.